nextcloud/integration_whiteboard/README.md

 This app integrates Spacedeck whiteboard server.
 It lets Nextcloud users create `.whiteboard` files which can then be opened in the Files app and in Talk.
 Those files can be shared to other users or via public links.
-Everyone having access to such a file can edit it collaboratively.
+Everyone having access with write permissions to such a file can edit it collaboratively.

-# Install
+# 🛠 Install

 This app works on 64 bits GNU/Linux servers.